supertypeai/sectors_news/README.md

 ## 📰 Scraper Status

-The scraper status indicates which news/data sources are currently functional and run with cron:
+The scraper status indicates which news/data sources are currently functional and run with cron

 | ID  | Source                      | Status   | Reason                                                                 |
 |-----|-----------------------------|----------|------------------------------------------------------------------------|